 This article explores the subtle differences between cryptocurrency coins and tokens, and why the term “cryptocurrency” is a misnomer.

 Cryptocurrencies can be extremely hard to wrap our heads around, especially since their underlying technology – the Blockchain – is shrouded in computing language and terminology that is technical in nature.
-This is a huge impediment to many who are interested in the crypto space.
+This is a huge barrier to many who are interested to learn more about cryptocurrencies and blockchain technology.
 But do not worry!
 We’ll guide you in understanding key cryptocurrency concepts that is great for you to know.
 (See more: Guide to Common Crypto Terms)

 What are Cryptocurrencies?

 Let’s start with understanding the definition of cryptocurrencies.
 Cryptocurrencies are digital or virtual currencies that are encrypted (secured) using cryptography.
 Cryptography refers to the use of encryption techniques to secure and verify the transfer of transactions.
 Bitcoin represents the first decentralized cryptocurrency, which is powered by a public ledger that records and validates all transactions chronologically, called the Blockchain.
-(Read also: Upcoming Bitcoin Hardforks You Should Know: Bitcoin Gold & Segwit2X)
+Here’s an overview of how the blockchain works:

 Coins vs Tokens: Categorization of Cryptocurrencies